jmdoescode/TADME_SteveSkiena/README.md

 The Answers project holds the answers for everything in the Practices project.

 - Along with the prefixes for the Practices project, all files in the Answers project will be prefixed with "A" to denote an answer file.

+**Pictures**

+These are supplemental pictures to some of the files that are created.
+They are prefixed with chapter, chapter number, and either data structure, algorithm, or question to signify what the picture is supplementing.

 **Console Application**